 Category: AWS Native Tools

-One of their benefits is that they only charge you for savings — not for a percentage of your spend like other tools.
+Another benefit is that ProsperOps only charges you a percentage of the savings it generates you — not a percentage of your spend like other tools do.

 Year Founded: 2018